sciety/sciety/.adr/0006-practice-ci-main.md

-# 6. Practice Continuous Integration on master branch
+# 6. Practice Continuous Integration on the main branch

 Date: 2020-05-01